Magnetic field reversal in the turbulent environment around a repeating fast radio burst: Funding

-RAT, SBS, and KA gratefully acknowledge support from NSF grant AAG-1714897.
+DL and YF are supported by NSFC grant No. 11988101, 12203045, 11725313, by the National Key R$\&$D Program of China No. 2017YFA0402600, and by Key Research Project of Zhejiang Lab No. 2021PE0AC03 RAT, SBS, and KA acknowledge support from NSF grant AAG-1714897.
+SD is the recipient of an Australian Research Council Discovery Early Career Award (DE210101738) funded by the Australian Government.
+YPY is supported by NSFC grant No. 12003028.
 CJL acknowledges support from NSF grant No.~2022546.
-PB's research was supported by a grant (no. 2020747) from the United States-Israel Binational Science Foundation (BSF), Jerusalem, Israel.
+PB was supported by a grant (no. 2020747) from the United States-Israel Binational Science Foundation (BSF), Jerusalem, Israel.
 SBS is a CIFAR Azrieli Global Scholar in the Gravity and the Extreme Universe program.
-The Green Bank Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. The GBT Epoch 2 observations were carried out through a time procurement agreement funded by a NSFC grant 11988101.
+WWZ is supported by National SKA Program of China No.2020SKA0120200 and the NSFC 12041303, 11873067.
+PW is supported by NSFC grant No. U2031117, the Youth Innovation Promotion Association CAS (id.~2021055), CAS Project for Young Scientists in Basic Reasearch (grant YSBR-006) and the Cultivation Project for FAST Scientific Payoff and Research Achievement of CAMS-CAS.
+JMY is supported by NSFC grant No. 11903049, and the Cultivation Project for FAST Scientific Payoff and Research Achievement of CAMS-CAS.
+LZ is supported by ACAMAR Postdoctoral Fellowship and the National Natural Science Foundation of China (Grant No. 12103069).
+MC, DL and WWZ acknowledge support from the CAS-MPG LEGACY project.
+CWT is supported by NSFC grant No. 12041302.
+WY is supported by NSFC grant No.U1838203.
+The GBT Epoch 2 observations were carried out through a time procurement agreement funded by a NSFC grant 11988101.